4 Things NOT To Do If You Want To Balance Your Hormones

 What to do: Focus on more restorative exercise such as yoga, walking, pilates and ensure you have 1 if not 2 complete rest days.
 And limit your exercise session to 30-45 minutes (including warm up and cool down).
 It can be mentally challenging, I personally struggled to cut back on exercise, it probably took me about 6 months to be able to tell myself it’s “okay” to just walk and do yoga for 30-45 minutes 4-5x per week.
 You have to figure out what is more important to you, balanced hormones and having a menstrual cycle so you can have a baby one day, or aesthetically looking good and being “fit and toned”.
 To me, I wanted to have balanced hormones and a baby one day so when I kept thinking of that it got me over the hurdle of having to be the fittest, strongest person at the gym.

 This is a biggie!
 Stress in whatever form, over exercising, not sleeping enough, under-eating, restricting foods, internal stress from worry/self-doubt, is going to cause hormonal havoc.
 When you are stressed and in the ‘fight or flight’ response your body isn’t worried about making a baby and holding onto a baby, as it thinks it’s not a safe environment to bring a baby into the world, this is when periods can stop, as your brain isn’t going to signal your ovaries to release an egg in an “unsafe” environment.
-It thinks it need to run from a saber tooth tiger to save your life.
+It thinks it needs to run from a saber tooth tiger to save your life.
 Until you slow down, stop, breathe and de-stress your hormones are going to be having a party inside you.

 What I recommend: Incorporate a mindfulness practice into your lifestyle daily, I personally like to put my legs up against the wall for 15 minutes daily (or most days), this is one of the best ways to restore and relax the nervous system.
 Other options include diaphragmatic breathing (aka belly breathing), journaling, meditating, listening to soothing or guided meditation music (which is what I do with my legs up the wall).
-There are many great meditation apps out there at the moment also, some of my clients have been loving an apps called 'headspace', you can start off with 3 minute meditations and work your way up to 10-15 minutes.
+There are many great meditation apps out there at the moment also, some of my clients have been loving an app called ‘headspace’, you can start off with 3-minute meditations and work your way up to 10-15 minutes.

-- Under eat and/or restrictive eating
+- Undereat and/or restrictive eating

 Our bodies need adequate nutrition for hormonal balance, we need healthy fats in our diet to support and produce hormones, we need protein to build and repair cells and make other proteins that may function as hormones or enzymes.
 In some conditions such as PCOS it can be beneficial to limit carbohydrate intake as this is often a condition related to insulin sensitivity and/or insulin resistance.
-What diet is most supportive for you needs to be assessed and recommended by a health care professional who specialises in that area.
-For example, I have PCO and my body response very well to carbohydrates, I don’t overdo it but I do need to have at least two servings of complex carbs a day (oats, brown rice, quinoa, kumara, potatoes) to support my body’s requirements.
+What diet is most supportive for you needs to be assessed and recommended by a health care professional who specializes in that area.
+For example, I have PCO and yet my body responds very well to carbohydrates, I don’t overdo it but I do need to have at least two servings of complex carbs a day (oats, brown rice, quinoa, kumara, potatoes) to support my body’s requirements.
 When I restrict carbs too much I lose weight (not good for hormone health as I already am a smaller build) and I get low energy levels.

-What I recommend: Don’t resist your food, yes it’s good to limit your intake of refined and processed foods but don’t restrict the good stuff too much.
+What I recommend: Don’t resist your food, yes it’s good to limit your intake of refined and processed foods but doesn’t mean restrict the good stuff too much.
 Eat unlimited amounts of non-starchy veggies, have one good quality protein source with each meal and snack, have one healthy fat source with each meal and snack, enjoy some fruit and complex carbohydrates (just don’t overdo it), and limit/avoid it if you are insulin sensitive, or get in touch with a holistic health care practitioner who can guide you on the best food recommendations for you.
 Also don’t forget to treat yourself 2-3 times each week with whatever food you absolutely love (pizza, burger, pasta, ice-cream, chocolate, donuts), the enjoyment of these foods creates happy hormones in your body which are so important for hormonal health.

 - Skimp on sleep